threefoldtech/owncloud_deployer/README.md

 - Register new user with email if provided (optional)

-Example body : `{email: "someone@example.com}`
+Example body: `{email: "someone@example.com}`

 Responses:

-- If user is not registered before, you'll have `201` + successful msg
+- If the user is not registered before, you'll have `201` + successful msg
-- If user is registered before, you'll get `409` + error msg
+- If the user is registered before, you'll get `409` + error msg

 ##### `/owncloud/api/deployment` [POST] (admin only)

 - for Support to deploy instances for users and mark them as done

-- Example body : `[waleedhammam]`
+- Example body: `[waleedhammam]`

 Responses:

-- If success, you'll have `200` + successful msg
+- If succeded, you'll have `200` + successful msg
-- If error, you'll have error code + error msg
+- If error, you'll have an error code + error msg

 ##### `/owncloud/api/balance` [GET] (admin only)

-- Get current balance
+- Get the current balance

 Example response